ysdtkm/correlation_cutoff_pk04/README.md

 # Correlation-cutoff method for Covariance localization in Strongly coupled DA
-* Source codes used for T. Yoshida and E. Kalnay (2018, under revision, MWR)
+* Source codes used for T. Yoshida and E. Kalnay (2018, MWR)

 ## Usage
 * Just type "make" (GNU make will resolve the dependency,